JupiterLikeThePlanet/product_manager_tool/README.md

 # Progress

-### Completed
+### Simple React CRUD app current functionality

-* model creation and validations [Check the rails console for property and product property models]
+* Model creation and validations [Check the rails console for property and product property models]
     - Note: ProductProperty must be created as `ProductProperty.create(:value => value, :product_id => id, :property_id:_)`, in order to access as such `Product.first.properties.first.productproperty` and not be `nil`
 * New Products can be added on localhost (without Property or Product Property), edited, and deleted.
 * New Products, Updated Product, and Delete Products are seen in real time.
 * New Product validation errors are alerted when arise
 * Search Functionality Works and is Dynamic

-### Incomplete
+### Soon to Add
-* Property and Product Property attributes are not viewable with Product
+* Property and Product Property attributes will be viewable with Product
-* Property and Product Property attributes can not be created on localhost, but can in console.
+* Property and Product Property attributes while currently can be created in console, will soon be able to be created on localhost.
-* Cannot add new Property and Product Property Components
+* Property and Product Property Components will be added
+* DateTime stamps will be altered to a more conventional format